The flowering plants and ferns of Mozambique.

 Bart and Petra were employed from 2006-8 by the Carr Foundation to work in Gorongosa.
 During that period a great deal of information about Mozambican plants was accumulated and this web site provides a means of publishing that information in a relatively inexpensive way.

-In addition, records and photographs have been supplied by Mrs Meg Coates Palgrave who has been recording trees and building a herbarium in Catapu.
+Furthermore, records and photographs have been supplied by Mrs Meg Coates Palgrave who has been recording trees and building a herbarium in Catapu.

 The site is entirely non-profit.
 Costs are borne by Mark and Bart; we receive no sponsorship or financial support at all.

 Contributions are welcome.
 These might be in the form of images of Mozambican plants, assisting with writing up genera or species or the extraction of records.
-There is always a lot of work to be done and any help would be welcome and wil be acknowledged.
+There is always a lot of work to be done and any help would be welcome and will be acknowledged.